TheOdinProject/curriculum/ruby_on_rails/rails_basics/controllers.md

 It's pretty straightforward.
 Typical controllers are pretty lightweight and don't have a whole lot of code but are able to do a lot of work with that code.
 What if you want to show all your blog posts in your site's index page?
 Run the `#index` action of your Posts controller and it will grab all your posts and send them over to the `index.html.erb` view file, which figures out how you actually want them displayed (in a giant bulleted list?
 With slick looking panels?).

-The controller's `#index` action would actually look as simple as:
+The controller's `#index` action would actually look like:

 ~~~ruby
   PostsController < ApplicationController